MarcinKilarski/Website-Audit/audit reports/seo.md

 Words in URLs should be separated by special characters to improve readability.
 Hyphens are the most intuitive and popular way of separating words in an URL.
 Users are very familiar with this practice, and [major search engines recommend using hyphens](https://support.google.com/webmasters/answer/76329?hl=en), which are treated just like a space character, instead of an underscore, which may join words.
 This will help your pages rank for multi-word queries, so make sure that words in your URLs are always separated by a hyphen.

+#### Issue

+[Described detected issues supported by screenshots and code snippets, as why these things are happening to allow a client to recreate what we are see.]

+#### Recommendations

+[Explicit instructions on how to fix the issue supported by screenshots, code snippets with the fixed issue and mock-ups how it should look like.]

+#### Reference documents

+[Spreadsheets with URLs where all these issues are happening or direct links to tools that you might be using.]

 ## 2. Page-Level Factors